Skip to content

 Family walks

 There are several walks which run through the 1500-acre estate.
-Families with younger children may wish to explore the newly revived Fishpool Valley where water cascades through the woods from pool-to-pool.
+Families with younger children may wish to explore the revived Fishpool Valley where water cascades through the woods from pool-to-pool.
 Older children may enjoy the challenge of trekking up Croft Ambrey, an Iron Age hillfort, to enjoy the wonderful 360˚ views at the top.

 Family friendly things to do in the castle and garden